Wingo206/Mr-Pizza/README.md

 - run "node substitute.js".
 This will take the template sql script and substitute in all the config values into the script, and make a copy called "setup.sql" in the temp folder
 - open the /models/temp/setup.sql file and run it (I am doing it by running "sudo mysql -u root" inside the temp/ folder and "source ./setup.sql". you can use mysqlWorkbench if you want.)

+Setup HTTPS SSL Certificate
+- To encrypt all data in requests, HTTPS is used.
+This requires an SSL certificate, which we also don't want to upload to git, so you need to generate one for your own copy of the repository.
+- navigate to the ssl/ directory.
+If it's not there, make one directly under the Mr-Pizza directory.
+- run "openssl req -x509 -newkey rsa:2048 -nodes -sha256 -subj '/CN=localhost' \
+-keyout server.key -out server.crt" to generate the certificate and key.
+These will be read when the server is started.

 Directory Structure:
 - server.js: entry point.
 Run "node server.js" from the Mr-Pizza/ directory.
 - lib: backend code.
 - public: files which are accessable for the frontend to request.
 Eg: html files, front-end script, css, images that display on the webpages.
 - routes: files that specify how to route api calls and fetching resources.

+Running the server:
+- navigate to Mr-Pizza/
+- run "node server.js"
+- to view the server, open your web browser and go to "https://127.0.0.1/html/example.html".
+- There will likely be a prompt saying that the server is not secure which is fine, go to advanced and click proceed.

+# Collaboration Instructions

 routing:
 - api routes eg: "/stores/72/delete" -> routes to a function being run